influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/monitoring-dashboards.md

 ### Without Telegraf

-If you're not using Telegraf, you can import the following dashboard built off the `_internal` database that contains the following cells:
+If you're not using Telegraf, you can import the following dashboard built off the `_internal` database that contains these cells:

 * Queries Executed/Min
 * HTTP Requests/Min